 Customers for our products include both large multinational and smaller OEMs.
 We maintain relationships with OEMs in a diverse range of industries encompassing the military, industrial, medical, and consumer market sectors.
+The following table estimates net product revenues in the market sectors.

+e Years Ended cember 31,

+Market 2013 2012

+Commercial 1.
+4% 16%

+Military 6 8% 61%

+Commercial and Military 1 8% 23%

+The following table represents the domestic and international revenues as a percentage of total net revenues:

+For the Year December

+Geographic Location 2013 2012

+United States 62% 67%

+International 38% 33%

-During 2012, we estimate 16% of our net product revenues were to firms in the commercial market, 61% to firms in the military market, and 23% to firms in both military and commercial markets as compared to 2011, where 13% were to firms in the commercial market, 54% to firms in the military market, and 33% to firms in both military and commercial markets.
-During 2012, 67% of our net revenue was to firms based in the United States and 33% was to international firms as compared to 63% domestic revenue and 37% international revenue during 2011.
-In 2012, we had 10 customers that accounted for approximately 53% of our total revenue as compared to 10 customers that accounted for approximately 48% of our total revenue in 2011.
-In 2012, we had 1 customer that accounted for more than 10% of our total revenue and in 2011, we did not have any customer that accounted for our total revenue.
+In 2013, we had 10 customers that accounted for approximately 59% of our total revenue as compared to 10 customers that accounted for approximately 53% of our total revenue in 2012.
+In 2013, we had 2 customers that accounted for more than 10% of our total revenue and in 2012, we had 1 customer that accounted for more than 10% of our total revenue.